 Follow these steps to create and execute a social media plan for your massage therapy business:

-1. Create a goal for your content marketing.
 Don’t start posting on social media until you have a clear objective.
 Pick one thing to focus on.
 For example, promoting gift certificates, connecting with healthcare providers, or community education.
 Once you have a goal, figuring out what to post gets easier.
 Focus all your posts around that subject.

-2. Create a plan.
 Create 2-4 weeks of social media posts all at once.
 Each one should help you achieve your goal.
 Decide how often you want to publish posts, the more frequent, the better.
 Daily is a good goal, but 3 days a week could work too.
 Next, create a calendar for sharing posts on specific days.
 There are many massage marketing tools available to automate tasks like scheduling and publishing posts in bulk.

-3. Commit to consistency.
 Schedule a day every 2-4 weeks to create and schedule massage therapy social media posts.
 Then set aside 10 minutes every day to respond to posts on social media.
 It’s not enough to just share posts.
 It’s important to engage with other people's posts and respond to messages people leave you.

-4. Track your progress.
 Monitor what’s working and what’s not.
 Track how many visitors your website is getting via social media.
 It could take a few months of consistently posting before you see results.
 If you’re not getting the results you want, change your strategy and start again.

 Use these examples of massage therapy social media posts to come up with ideas for your own content.
 Using an image is a good way to stop the scroll.
 You can expand on your thoughts in the post with text.

-- Promote Holiday Specials.
 Every season holds a holiday.
 New Year's Day.
 Valentine’s day.
 Mother’s Day.
 Memorial Day.
 Father’s Day.
 Independence Day.
 Labor Day.
 Thanksgiving.
 Christmas.
 Create social media posts or massage specials for any and all of them.

-2. Promote a new service.
 Use social media for advertising your services.
 If you’re offering something new, social media is a good way to share it.

-3. Educate people.
 Become a valuable resource by sharing self-care tips.
 Not every post needs to be about massage therapy.
 Massage is just one part of a self-care regime.
 Sharing useful information will position you as an expert.
 When they are ready for a massage, they’ll remember you and all the free wisdom you share.

-4. Introduce new staff members.
+Run or manage a clinic?
 A good way to get more shares is to tag people in your post.
 If you hire a massage therapist, introducing them on social media gives them a reason to share the post so more people see it.
 Plus, it’s a good way to promote their services in your clinic.

-5. Advertise your new location.
+Having an in-person location is a unique marketing tool you can use to connect clients to you.
 If you’re moving or opening a second location, definitely share that information on social media.
 Don’t forget to update your profile too!

 Whichever one you can commit to posting on consistently.
 Base your choice on your own familiarity, the style of post you want to create, or the people you want to connect with.
 Choose one or two platforms to create massage therapy social media posts on.
 If you enjoy it and want to do more, go for it.
 But there’s no need to do more than one.